Laff (TV network): History

 Katz announced that television stations owned by ABC Owned Television Stations and 13 E. W. Scripps Company would serve as the network's charter affiliates; the former serving as a replacement for the standard definition feed of the Live Well Network, which with Laff's announcement also began to roll-back to only being carried by ABCOTS stations.
 On March 13, 2015, Katz Broadcasting announced an affiliation deal with the Cox Media Group to carry Laff on the subchannels of seven of its stations expanding its initial reach to 47% of the country.
 The following week on March 20, as part of a multi-network affiliation agreement with Katz, the Meredith Corporation announced that it would carry the network on two of its stations.
 Additional affiliation deals were struck later in the year with Media General, Tribune Media, and Griffin Media.

 On February 13, 2015, Laff acquired the syndication rights to five sitcoms.
-Laff followed that deal for film licensing with Disney–ABC Domestic Television, Miramax, and Sony Pictures Television by March 17.
+Laff soon signed film rights deals with Disney–ABC Domestic Television, Miramax, and Sony Pictures Television by March 17.
 Laff made a multi-year deal for five sitcoms with Carsey-Werner Productions in April 2016.
 Roseanne reruns were removed on May 29, 2018, after Roseanne Barr was fired from the show by ABC (which then continued on as The Conners); both decisions were based on a Roseanne Barr tweet considered racist.

 A list of 2019 Nielsen ratings published by Variety indicated that Laff averaged 223,000 viewers in prime time, down 5% from the 2018 average.

-The network moved off ABC Owned Television Stations at the beginning of 2021, in favor of new carriage on Scripps's recently acquired Ion Media stations in place of the now-defunct Qubo, Ion Plus and Ion Shop networks.
+The network moved off ABC Owned Television Stations at the beginning of 2021, in favor of new carriage on Scripps' newly-acquired Ion Media stations in place of the now-defunct Qubo, Ion Plus and Ion Shop networks.

 In July 2023, the managing company of Laff announced an over-the-top streaming channel counterpart of Laff, called Laff More.

 To honor the 10th anniversary of the network's launch, the network unveiled a temporary new digital on-screen graphic logo beginning in April 2025, with the Laff typeface enclosed inside a number 10.
 They would also air a specially-marked "Special Presentation" of the 2025 Scripps National Spelling Bee, an event run by network owner E.W.
 Scripps Company, on May 28 and 29, 2025.